andreas-steigmiller/ore-competition-framework/README.txt

     and realisation queries that refer to the ontologies in the ’data/ontologies/’ directory.

--   The responses and results of the reasoners as well as the evaluation data are written into sub-directories of the ’data/responses/’ folder.
+-   The evaluation data as well as the responses and results of the reasoners are written into sub-directories of the ’data/responses/’ folder.

 -   Expected results are stored in the ’data/expectations/’ directory.

--   Data about competitions are stored in the ’data/competitions/’ directory.
+-   Data about competitions are stored in the ’data/competitions/’ folder.

 -   The ’data/configs/’ directory contains configurations for the execution of the evaluations (e.g., timeouts).
 The